phill-holland/data-self-organisation-viewer/README.md

 This is a tiny, tiny tiny small implementation of a Vulkan graphics engine, it allowed for the dynamic addition and removal of 3d objects within the engine.

-You'll be prompt when the program starts to select a input text trace file (stored in the assets/data/traces directory).
+You'll be prompted when the program starts to select a input text trace file (stored in the assets/data/traces directory).

 You can then step through each iteration of the trace with the space bar.
 Each trace demonstrates a program for storing data, which will produce the same output, these programs are found using a genetic algorithm (more details can be found in the repo link above)